learn-co-curriculum/dsc-gradient-descent-step-sizes/README.md

 You will be able to:

-- Understand how to efficiently move towards the minimum of a curve
+- Define step sizes in the context of gradient descent

+- Define a learning rate, and its relationship to step size when performing gradient descent
-- Understand what gradient descent means
+- Plot visualizations of the process of gradient descent

 ## The best fit